It can get pretty frustrating when you have a limited amount of time to get your yard care done and find your lawn mower won’t start.

-If you find you battery keeps dying and you have to keep placing it on a charger, you may have problems with the charging system.
+If you find your battery keeps dying and you have to keep placing it on a charger, you may have problems with the charging system.
 When a component of this system fails, your Grasshopper mower will not start because the battery will not provide enough power.

 There are many components that can prevent your charging system from working properly.
 This includes the stator or alternator.
 Read more about the steps to test your charging system here using an ohm meter.

-Repair: When you find your Grasshopper is no longer starting due to the charging system, it’s time to take your mower to a small engine mechanic who is experienced with zero-turn charging system.
+Repair: When you find your Grasshopper is no longer starting due to the charging system, it’s time to take your mower to a small engine mechanic who is experienced with the zero-turn charging system.

 If you don’t have experience with charging systems, you will most likely just throw different parts at your mower hoping to fix it.